rcosnita/fantastico/doc/source/how_to/mvc_how_to.rst

                 return response

-Now you have a fully functional controller that will list all posts.
+Now you have a fully functional controller that will list first 100 posts.

 Code the view
 -------------